 Al-Moatasem El-Sayed was born in Sheffield, United Kingdom in 1988.
 He completed his Masters in chemistry at the University of Manchester in 2010.
 He went on to do his Ph.D in physics at University College, London, focussing on atomistic modeling of point defects in oxides.
 He then joined the Institute of Microelectronics in June 2015, his current research interests are modeling of point defects in oxides and their effect on electronic devices.

-Atomistic Modeling of Point Defects in Silicon-Germanium Based Devices
+Atomistic Modeling of Materials Used in Electronic Devices

 Atomistic simulations have been integral to resolving experimental data, as well as discovering and characterizing new phenomena.
 High-performance computing resources combined with state-of-the-art quantum mechanical simulation codes allow one to investigate materials and their defects from first principles to a reasonably high accuracy.
 Our work focuses on simulating materials used in (or with potential use in) electronic devices.
 The following are examples of simulations we have recently made.

 Point defects are a source of reliability issues in electronic devices, introducing electrostatic, as well as charge trapping, effects.
 Understanding their effects in a material aids in designing more reliable devices.
 Due to the higher charge carrier mobilities of germanium and the higher thermodynamic stability of silicon and its oxide, devices that use silicon and germanium alloys have recently become a subject of intense research.
 We have simulated a canonical defect, the oxygen vacancy, in mixed silicon-germanium dioxide.
 These simulations show that the vacancy is stable in all variations of the mixed oxide, but its behavior shows a much wider range than in either pure silicon or germanium dioxide.
 However, decomposing these results shows that the properties of the vacancy are mainly defined by the atoms surrounding it.